xpepermint/smtp-client/README.md

 **SMTPClient.prototype.parseEnhancedReplyCode(line)**:String;

-> A helper method which parses and returns the enhanced reply code from the provided SMTP server reply.
+> A helper method that parses and returns the enhanced reply code from the provided SMTP server reply.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------